rp2709/.github/profile/README.md

 This course defines the basics of network communication and how all these communications are programmed.

-It will provide you with the theoretical and practical elements to know how to program network applications, how to interact with them and the different elements to pay attention to.
+At the end of the course, you will know how to define, program and deploy network applications, how to interact with them and the different elements to pay attention to make robust applications.

-Whether you are in security, data science, embedded or networking, you are going to be interacting with elements that communicate over the network.
+Whether you are in software, security, data science, embedded or network, you will have to deal with network applications (devices, APIs, etc.).
 This course will give you a solid grounding in this world.

 ## Getting started